sstadick/diamond/README.md

 A Rust library to emulate the diamond operator in Perl / fileinput in Python.

+This is very much under development and started when I was looking at https://gist.github.com/ayosec/2ee0993247e003b42c5c

 ## Prior Art

 - fileinput, pythyon: https://github.com/python/cpython/blob/3.7/Lib/fileinput.py